laravel-enso/documentation/docs/backend/forms.md

 }
 ```

-In the above examples, we're using injection to create an instance of our Form builder class (UserGroupForm),
+In the above examples, we're using injection to create an instance of our Form builder class
-equivalent to instantiating it using `new` inside the methods.
+(UserGroupForm), equivalent to instantiating it using `new` inside the methods.

 4. inside your page/component import and use the `VueForm` component.
-Take a look at the [forms](https://docs.laravel-enso.com/frontend/forms.html) ui package documentation
+Take a look at the [forms](https://docs.laravel-enso.com/frontend/forms.html) UI package documentation
 for more information.

 ### Advanced usage